swiftgurmeet/swiftgurmeet.github.io/_posts/2025-11-12-Local-Inference.md

     `mkdir -p ~/local`

 To install Ollama locally on Debian as a non-root user for a tcsh shell, follow these steps:
-Open your terminal and download the appropriate Linux binary for your architecture from the Ollama website.
-For AMD64, use:
 ￼
     `curl -fsSL https://ollama.com/download/ollama-linux-amd64.tgz | sudo tar zx -C ~/local`

-Add the ollama executable to your ~/.tcshrc file.
+Add the ollama executable to your PATH.
 ￼
     ``echo 'set path = (~/local/bin $path)' >> ~/.tcshrc`